Eskdale is one of the most beautiful valleys in the Lake District.

 Eskdale isn’t just about outdoor activities.
 There are five Pubs in Eskdale, all welcoming children and serving real ales and good food.
 In Upper Eskdale you will find the Woolpack Inn, with its own microbrewery, featured in the Good Beer Guide 2008, Boot has the Boot Inn with a restaurant as well as bar, and Brook House Inn, awarded 4 **** from the AA and an RAC Dining Award.
 Boot even has its own beer festival each June.
 Further down the valley is the George IV , with over 200 malt whiskies.
 And in Eskdale village you’ll find the Bower House Inn, next to the village cricket ground and set in beautiful gardens.
 There is public wi-fi access at the Bower House.
 Most of the cottages in the valley therefore have a pub within walking distance.
 The three pubs at the top end of the valley also run the Boot Beer Festival in Eskdale in June.

 Useful information for Eskdale

 - There are lots of dog friendly cottages in Eskdale if you bring your fury four legged friend.
 See our review of Dog Friendly Lake District Pubs.

 - If you prefer a picnic see where to pick up great local produce on our Lake District Picnic information page.

 - Tick list for recommended things to do in Eskdale & Wasdale

 - You might bump into one of Cumbria's famous children or be following in their footsteps.
 Find out on our Famous Cumbrians page.

-- If you would like to spend a day of guided climbing, canoeing, ghyll scrambling or other outdoor adventure sports, then see our review of outdoor activites in the Lake District and enquire with Carol Climb.
+- If you would like to spend a day of guided climbing, canoeing, ghyll scrambling or other outdoor adventure sports, then see our review of outdoor activites in the Lake District.

 - Cumbrian Wildlife in Eskdale.